semruktech/facial-landmark-analysis/README.md

 ```

 ### Usage
-The images you want to calculate fractal dimensions for must be in the images (Supported file types: jpg, png, tif, gif) folder.
+The images you want to analyse facial landmark for must be in the images (Supported file types: jpg, png, tif, gif) folder.
 From the terminal, go to the folder where you extracted the project files.
 Then the project can be run simply with the following command:

 ```bash